alexander-mathieu/crowdhound_be/README.md

 #### user(id: <ID>)

-Returns a single user having the specified ID. *ID argument is required.*
+Returns a single UserType object having the specified ID. *ID argument is required.*

 #### currentUser

-Returns an authenticated user, based on the specified token.
+Returns an authenticated user (CurrentUserType object), based on the specified token.
 Returns null if no user has the specified token.
 Has additional information not available in the basic user query, such as lastName, email and location.

 #### dogs(<filters>)

-Returns a collection of dogs, with the option to filter by comma separated arguments.
+Returns an array of DogType objects, with the option to filter by comma separated arguments.
 If the request is authenticated, the dogs are sorted by distance to the authenticated user.

 Available arguments are:
 * activityLevelRange: <Array with two integer values, denoting the minimum and maximum acceptable activity level>